 This paper will develop the no go result.
-It is motivated and then stated in the next section.
-In Section 3, it is illustrated; and in Section 4 a possible loophole is described and closed.
+It is motivated and stated in the next section and then illustrated in Section 3.

 2. The No Go Result

 2.1 A Preliminary Form

 In a thermodynamically reversible process,1 all component systems are in perfect equilibrium with one another at all stages.
 As result, they are impossible processes.2 Nothing changes.
 Heat will not spontaneously pass from one body to another if they are at the same temperature.
 In ordinary thermodynamics, this awkwardness is overcome by introducing a slight disequilibrium.
 We minutely raise the temperature of the first body and let that minute temperature gradient drive the heat transfer, slowly.
 Because heat is now passing spontaneously from hot to cold, this is a dissipative process.
 The thermodynamic entropy created measures the amount of dissipation.
 For theoretical analyses, this entropy creation can be neglected since it can be made as small as we like by making the driving temperature difference appropriately small.
 The process will still go forward, but more slowly.